 Thermodynamic exchanges.&

 The world consists of physical systems exchanging quantities with other systems.
 When a rose blooms outside the Santa Barbara mission, it exchanges pollen with the surrounding air.
 The total amount of pollen across the rose-and-air whole remains constant, so we call the amount a conserved quantity.
 Quantum physicists usually analyze conservation of particles, energy, and magnetization.
 But quantum systems can conserve quantities that participate in uncertainty relations.
 Such quantities are called incompatible, because you can’t measure them simultaneously.
-The x-, y-, and z-components of a qubit’s spin are incompatible.
+The -, -, and -components of a qubit’s spin are incompatible.

 Exchanging and conserving incompatible quantities, systems can violate thermodynamic expectations.
 If one system is much larger than the other, we expect the smaller system to thermalize; yet incompatibility invalidates derivations of the thermal state’s form.
 Incompatibility reduces the thermodynamic entropy produced by exchanges.
 And incompatibility can raise the average amount entanglement in the pair of systems—the total system.